top of page

 Three types of vehicle are catered for within the Championship:

 Saloon Cars: These are typically represented by the iconic British models of the 1960's and 1970's , most common being the Mini and Ford Escort in Mk1 & 2 guise.
 Other participants include Alfa Romeo's , Lancia's , Reliant Scimitar GTE's , other Ford stalwarts including Cortinas and Anglias as well as the rarer Jaguar and American models.
+Recent changes to the Regulations have moved the cut-off date for cars to pre 1990.

 4637784083